CloudCompare/CloudComPy/sphinxDoc/userEntities.rst

     if not cloud.hasNormals():
         cc.computeNormals([cloud])

+Normals can be oriented with the following:

+ - :py:meth:`~.cloudComPy.ccPointCloud.orientNormalsWithFM`
+ - :py:meth:`~.cloudComPy.ccPointCloud.orientNormalsWithMST`
+ - :py:meth:`~.cloudComPy.ccPointCloud.orientNormalsTowardViewPoint`

+Normals can be inverted with :py:func:`~.cloudComPy.invertNormals`

+See examples of normal manipulations in :download:`test014.py <../tests/test014.py>`.

 If you need to save clouds for reopening with CloudCompare GUI, with a predefined state of what is shown (colors, normals, scalar fields), use the ``.bin`` format and define the state with the following functions: